Brighton (Qld)

 Residential development activity is lower than average in Brighton according to AreaSearch's national comparison of local real estate markets

-Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, Brighton has averaged around 30 new dwelling approvals per year.
-Approximately 150 homes have been approved over the past five financial years, between FY-21 and FY-25, with an additional seven approved so far in FY-26.
-On average, 1.9 people moved to the area for each dwelling built over these past five financial years.
-However, this figure has recently accelerated to 5.2 people per dwelling over the past two financial years, suggesting increasing demand and tightening supply.
+Brighton has averaged approximately 30 new dwelling approvals per year.
+Over the past five financial years, from FY21 to FY25, around 150 homes were approved, with an additional seven approved so far in FY26.
+On average, about 1.9 people have moved to the area for each dwelling built over these years, indicating balanced supply and demand, creating stable market conditions.
+However, this has accelerated recently to 5.2 people per dwelling over the past two financial years, suggesting increasing demand and tightening supply.

-Recent development has been entirely comprised of standalone homes, sustaining the area's suburban identity with a concentration of family homes suited to buyers seeking space.
-The location currently has approximately 394 people per dwelling approval, reflecting an established area.
-According to AreaSearch's latest quarterly estimate, Brighton is projected to add 437 residents by 2041.
+With approximately 394 people per dwelling approval, Brighton reflects an established area.
+According to AreaSearch's latest quarterly estimate, Brighton is projected to add 433 residents by 2041.
 At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting growth beyond current population projections.

 Frequently Asked Questions - Development